catalyst-cloud/python-openstack-odooclient/README.md

 ## Installation

-The Odoo Client library supports Python 3.8 and later.
+The OpenStack Odoo Client library supports Python 3.8 and later.

 To install the library package, simply install the `openstack-odooclient` package using `pip`.